Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 Subsequently consider the 1D block-state decorations, and the decorations on $\tau_1$ and $\tau_2$ are different: the unique possible block-state on $\tau_1$ is Majorana chain due to the absence of the on-site symmetry, but for $\tau_2$, the total on-site symmetry is $\mathbb{Z}_2^f\times\mathbb{Z}_2$, hence the possible 1D block-states are Majorana chain and 1D FSPT state.

-\paragraph{Decoration on $\tau_1$} The Majorana chain decoration on $\tau_1$ leaves 4 dangling Majorana fermions at every 0D block $\mu$; consider the local fermion parity and its reflection symmetry property:
+\paragraph{Decoration on $\tau_1$} The Majorana chain decoration on $\tau_1$ leaves 4 dangling Majorana modes at every 0D block $\mu$; consider the local fermion parity and its reflection symmetry property:

-and these 4 Majorana fermions can be gapped out by some proper interactions.
+and these 4 Majorana modes can be gapped out by some proper interactions.
 Equivalently, the no-open-edge condition is satisfied.
-More precisely, consider the following Hamiltonian containing two entanglement pairs of these four Majorana fermions:
+More precisely, consider the following Hamiltonian containing two entanglement pairs of these four Majorana modes:

 It is easy to verify that $H_\mu$ is invariant under all symmetries.